Europa League away goals rule: what happens if there is a draw?

 Away goals leading to parking buses

-In recent years, however, teams playing at home would simply focus on avoiding conceding any goals at all - even if it meant putting 10 men behind the ball and defending for 90 minutes.
-It didn’t make for entertaining football - the kind we have come to expect in the world’s greatest club competition.
+However, in recent years, teams playing at home would simply focus on avoiding conceding any goals at all - even if it meant putting 10 men behind the ball and defending for 90 minutes.
+It didn't make for entertaining football - the kind we have come to expect in the world's greatest club competition.
 Teams parking the bus in the first leg also put the visiting team at a disadvantage later, when the tie was to be decided at their ground.

 UEFA explained why the away goals rule had to go and what will replace it: “With the decision to remove this rule, ties in which the two teams score the same number of goals over the two legs would be not decided on the number of goals scored away, but two 15-minute periods of extra time are played at the end of the second leg and in case the teams score the same number of goals or no goals during this extra time, kicks from the penalty mark would determine the team which qualifies to the next stage of the competition”.

 So from today, all two-legged ties which end level after the home and away matches have been played will go to extra-time - 15 minutes per half.
 At the end of that, if the score is still level, the game will be resolved from the penalty spot - a shootout involving five players from each side which will go to sudden death if it remains level after both teams have taken all of their five spot-kicks.